 Steel Weight Calculator

 Calculate the total weight of steel reinforcement bars (rebar) given their diameter, length, and quantity.
-Ideal for quantity surveyors and site engineers preparing bar bending schedules and material orders.
+Standard quantity-take-off tool for reinforced concrete, using the well-known d²/162 formula derived from steel's density.

 About this calculator